boblete/boblete.github.io/README.md

 ### What was done
 In studio 1 and Performance studio
-Looking at logistics of producting a system in the performance studio There are some technical issues that occur here->
+Looking at logistics of producting a system in the performance studio There are some technical issues that occur here

-How many machines will I need to run this work ->
+How many machines will I need to run this work
 The visuals heat up my machine somewhat and need to operate in the foreground - that then needs to send data to another machine that plays the audio?

 It's fine for the static one the websafe one is a simulation of what might be.
 Scanning faces